 4. Remove the money market option for those under age 58.

 There is zero reason for anyone to have a dime in a money market fund within a 401k account until they are getting close to using the money.
 Removing this option would force employees to invest the money, which would allow the money to grow and prevent inflation from reducing their spending power in retirement.
+After being invested for a few years and seeing a bear market or two, they’ll learn that things recover if they just stay the course.
+They’ll also see the huge returns they get by being invested during the bull markets.

 5. Require a professional money management option.